 Unlike alcoholic beverages which cannot be mixed with medication, kombucha is generally safe and doens’t require people to seek medical advice before consumption.
 However, kombucha does contain small amounts of alcohol as a result of the fermentation process – but this amount isn’t enough for kombucha to be classified as alcohol.

 “You wouldn’t want to be having too much of any kind of drink or food, but certainly having a serve a day is perfectly safe and there’s really no risk to anybody from having a drink like this,” McMillan says.

 Refrigeration stops fermentation from continuing and prevents the kombucha from tasting like vinegar.
-It also allows the live bacteria that benefit gut health to remain dormant.
-Kombucha being sold at room temperature or on a shelf isn’t likely to effective because the continuing fermentation process affects the live bacteria in the drink.
+It also allows the good, live bacteria that benefit gut health to remain dormant.
+Kombucha that is sold at room temperature or on a shelf isn’t likely to be effective because the continuing fermentation process affects the live bacteria in the drink.

 Before spending your hard-earned money on kombucha, check the label to see if you’re getting the real deal.
 Kombucha that uses live bacteria with low sugar levels of less than 5 grams per 100 millilitres and no artificial sweeteners is usually a sign of a traditional kombucha.

 “Look for the ones that have got the lowest sugar, no added sweeteners and if it labels something about the particular strain of bacteria that are being used, then that’s a good sign you’ve got a proper, traditional kombucha,” McMillan explains.
 “If you’re taking a proper kombucha that has a real probiotic in it, certainly there would benefit to having a glass a day.”